seancorfield/next-jdbc/doc/result-set-builders.md

     (result-set/as-modified-maps rs (assoc opts :qualifier-fn kebab :label-fn kebab))))
 ```

+And finally there are adapters for the existing builders that let you override the default way that columns are read from result sets:

+* `as-maps-adapter` -- adapts an existing map builder function with a new column reader,
+* `as-arrays-adapter` -- adapts an existing array builder function with a new column reader.

 ## RowBuilder Protocol

 This protocol defines four functions and is used whenever `next.jdbc` needs to materialize a row from a `ResultSet` as a Clojure data structure: